infor-design/design-system/design-tokens/EXAMPLE.md

 # Example

-This is a simple example of how to implement a design token in your code.
-We offer many formats of the design tokens, but this example uses SASS.
+This is a simple example of how to implement a design token in your web application code.
+We offer many formats of the design tokens, but this example uses [Sass](https://sass-lang.com/).

+The best way to integrate tokens into your project is to use [npm](https://www.npmjs.com/get-npm).
+See this project's [README.md](https://github.com/infor-design/design-system#installing-ids-identity-in-your-project) for details on how to install and locate the files.

 ## Initial files

-1. Our file hierarchy looks like this:
+1. In this example, let's assume our project file hierarchy looks like this:

     ```txt
     ├── project/